Brittany

 Quality of life and length of life are both influenced by the consistency of daily care — not just medical interventions during illness..

 Structure matters more than most owners realize.
 Animals thrive on predictability — changes in schedule, environment, or household membership are among the top stressors identified in veterinary behavioral studies.
-Include scheduled feeding times, exercise sessions, grooming, and quiet rest periods.
+Set up regular times for meals, activity, grooming, and rest.
 High-energy Brittanys especially benefit from knowing when their exercise time is coming — it helps them settle during calmer periods.

 Veterinary Care Schedule for Brittanys

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Brittany.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Life StageVisit FrequencyKey Screenings